-Bus Rapid Penang opens in new window buses depart every 30 minutes, making a number of stops along the way and taking about an hour to arrive at George Town.
-Make sure you have the correct money for the fare – drivers can’t give change.
-Tickets cost MYR RM2-3, or get a Rapid Penang Tourist Passport for around MYR RM30 for a week’s unlimited bus travel.Back to top
+Bus Rapid Penang buses depart every 30 minutes and take about an hour to arrive at George Town, with a number of stops along the way.
+Tickets cost MYR RM2-3.
+Make sure you have the correct money for the fare as drivers can’t give change.
+You can get a Rapid Penang Tourist Passport for MYR RM30 for a week’s unlimited bus travel.Back to top

 When to go

-Penang is well served by Rapid Penang opens in new window buses; get a passport opens in new window for a week of unlimited travel.
-There’s a free shuttle bus, the MPPP Rapid Penang CAT, which plies George Town from Weld Quay to Penang Road, stopping at places of interest.
+Penang is well served by Rapid Penang buses; get a passport for a week of unlimited travel.
+There’s a free shuttle bus in George Town, the Penang CAT, which goes from Weld Quay to Penang Road, stopping at places of interest along the way.
 Most taxi drivers in Penang are reluctant to use the meter; always haggle with the driver and agree on a fare beforehand.

 The narrow lanes of George Town are best explored on foot, or if you’re worn out, by pedal-powered trishaw – but negotiate the fare before getting on.
 Hiring a bicycle is a great way to get around and see the sights at your own pace; there are quite a few bicycle rentals around town.Back to top